iamvenu13342/Projects/Main-projects/3.PROJECT.2/Readme.md

    - Go to your Jenkins dashboard.
    - Verify that a new build is triggered automatically by the webhook.

+3. **Verify the Docker Hub Repository**:
+   - Go to Docker Hub and check if the new Docker image has been pushed to your repository.

+4. **Verify the Deployment**:
+   - Open your browser and navigate to `http://your-ec2-public-dns:5000`.
+   - You should see your updated web application.

 Congratulations!
-You've set up a full CI/CD pipeline using AWS EC2, GitHub, Jenkins, and Docker.
-Now, every time you push changes to your GitHub repository, Jenkins will automatically build a Docker image, run the container, and ensure your application is up-to-date.
+You've set up a full CI/CD pipeline using AWS EC2, GitHub, Jenkins, Docker, and Docker Hub.
+Now, every time you push changes to your GitHub repository, Jenkins will automatically build a Docker image, push it to Docker Hub, and run the container, ensuring your application is up-to-date.